 Action required for disability recipients

-Return ‘E&E’ statement to avoid interruption of benefits and health care
+Return Employment and Earnings Statement to avoid interruption of benefits and health care

 By Michael Pramik, Ohio Public Employees Retirement System

-To do so, those recipients are asked to complete the Employment and Earnings Statement, which we began mailing last week.
-Even if you didn’t work in 2022, you must complete and submit the E&E statement.
+To do so, those recipients are asked to complete the Employment and Earnings Statement, which we’ve begun mailing this week.
+Even if you didn’t work in 2021, you must complete and submit the statement.
 Only income from employment should be reported; spousal support, child support, and volunteer service are not required information.

 However, if you applied for OPERS disability benefits on or after Jan.
 7, 2013, you’re required to report any Social Security Disability Income.